CAADRIA/caadria.github.io/awards.md

 All papers printed in proceedings and presented at the conference are eligible and automatically taken into consideration.
 The following criteria will be taken in consideration for the selection of the Best Presentation Award:

-* Good use of time, well paced
+* Visual (appropriate media, visually pleasing, good images, not too much text)
-* Good use of appropriate media (projected images or paper/board based as needed; good images, not too much text, video or animation if needed)
+* Oral (intonation, speak to audience, register their reactions)
-* Well delivered (speak to audience, register their reactions etc)
+* Timing (finishes in time, well paced)
-* Contribution and relevance to CAADRIA
+* Structure (logical buildup, easy to follow, story)
-* Questions handled well
+* Q&A (questions handled well, if any)

 CAADRIA's Best Presentation Award Committee is organized by [CAADRIA's Exco member](officers.md) in charge of awards in collaboration with the Paper Selection Committee.
 The Award Committee is supported by two conference attendees who are appropriately qualified and have a good track record in publication in the field.